hemantjuyal/DigitalTwin/3DModels/CustomFactory/README.md

    ```
 When the command completes successfully, the output will show "created": true.

-## Adding Factory Floor 3D Scene to the Blob Storagw
+## Adding Factory Floor 3D Scene to the Blob Storage
 Navigate to Microsoft Azure Portal https://portal.azure.com/?quickstart=true#home

 1. Search and Open "Storage Account" Azure Service